hiiamyes/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?

+> Tell browser how to compile the code.
+> Without the DOCTYPE you are forcing the browsers to render in Quirks Mode.
+> Informs the browser which version of HTML (or XML) you used to write the document.
+Doctype is a declaration, not a tag; you can also refer to it as "document type declaration", or "DTD" for short.
+> Quirks Mode and Standards Mode. https://goo.gl/8R2XaG

 * What's the difference between full standards mode, almost standards mode and quirks mode?
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?